Balochistan students visit GCU

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The delegation, headed by BRC Khuzdar senior faculty member Prof Mattiur Rehman, visited various academic departments of GCU.
-According to a press release issued here, GCU Director Sports Khadim Ali Khan said “We are all Pakistanis and we have to serve and protect our country without considering our castes, sects and personal interests.
+GCU Director Sports Khadim Ali Khan said “We are all Pakistanis and we have to serve and protect our country without considering our castes, sects and personal interests.

 The delegation, headed by BRC Khuzdar senior faculty member Prof Mattiur Rehman, visited various academic departments of GCU.
-According to a press release issued here, GCU Director Sports Khadim Ali Khan said “We are all Pakistanis and we have to serve and protect our country without considering our castes, sects and personal interests.
+GCU Director Sports Khadim Ali Khan said “We are all Pakistanis and we have to serve and protect our country without considering our castes, sects and personal interests.

 Comments